kptdev/kpt/site/guides/namespace-provisioning-ui.md

-# Namespace provisioning example using UI
+# Namespace provisioning using UI

+In this guide, we will learn how to create a kpt package from scratch using Config as Data UI.
+We will also learn how to enable customization of the package with minimal steps for package consumers and deploy the package to a Kubernetes cluster.

+## What package are we creating ?

+Onboarding a new application or a micro-service is a very common task for a platform team.
+It involves provisioning a dedicated namespace (and other associated resources) where all resources that belong to the application reside.
-In this guide, we will use the Config as Data UI to:
+In this guide, we will create a package that will be used for provisioning a namespace.

-- Register blueprint and deployment repositories
-- Create a `kpt` blueprint package from scratch in a blueprint repository
-- Create a deployable instance of the `kpt` package
-- Deploy the package in a Kubernetes cluster

 ## Prerequisites